home home Bitterroot Fish Hatchery Brandborg Old and Rare Books guest rental email

 Typically not.
 Trout require clean gravel beds with a good flow of water through this gravel.
 When the eggs are laid they sink down between the voids of the individual stones and are somewhat protected.
 Ponds usually allow sediments to settle to the pond bottom and fill these voids.
 Fish sense this and will not attempt to lay eggs but will instead reabsorb them.

 However, if you have an incoming stream of water or a current of incoming water from underwater springs, this may provide clean gravel and spawning may occur.
 By far the majority of ponds and lakes we stock do not have reproductive habitat.
-It is common to notice small fish in many ponds but in most cases these fish have found their way into your pond and are not the result of reproduction.
+It is common to notice small fish in many ponds but in most cases these are undesirable species such as squaw fish which are brought by waterfowl feces or other means.

 Place an Order Photo Album Hatchery History